Zmajevac Viewpoint

 Panoramic stop above Sarajevo with explanations about the siege, geography of the city, and front-line positions.

-A powerful Sarajevo War Tour through the Siege Lines and Tunnel of Hope — survival, resilience, and hope told by a guide who lived it.
+A powerful Sarajevo Siege and Tunnel of Hope tour, sharing the story of survival, resilience, and hope through the eyes of a local.

 Overview